Va-Ns/Fisher_Kernels/README.md

 ![image](https://github.com/user-attachments/assets/5383ee13-96a4-42e1-be03-4132c5994e69)

 *2D Contour visualization of the assignment of points into four discrete clusters based on the results of the GMM.
-With red points are marked the centers of the clusters*
+With red circles are marked the centers of the clusters*

 ![image](https://github.com/user-attachments/assets/01552bbb-a7ef-469f-aad2-3dbd5aca4c08)